taymossimc/ATTO-Add-AI-Image-Button/README.md

 1. Go to Site Administration > Plugins > Text editors > Atto HTML editor > AI Magic
 2. Enter your OpenAI API Key
-3. Enter your OpenAI Agent ID
+3. Enter your OpenAI Assistant ID
 4. Adjust other settings as needed
+5. (Optional) Test you connection with the test button.

 ## Usage

 1. Click on the magic wand icon in the ATTO editor toolbar
+2. Choose whether you want to replace the content in the editing window or add to it.
-2. Type your request in the prompt field
+3. Type your request in the prompt field
-3. Click "Generate Content"
+4. Click "Generate Content"
-4. The AI-generated content will be inserted at the cursor position or replace selected text
+5. The AI-generated content will be inserted at the cursor position or replace selected text

 ## License